 We’re big fans of Super Tuscan (IGT Toscana) wines here at Reverse Wine Snob.
 While winemakers using this label have the freedom to make non-traditional blends using international grapes, somehow these wines always seem to maintain their distinctively Italian character.
 That is exactly the case with today’s example from Marchesi de Frescobaldi.

-The 2015 Tenuta Frescobaldi di Castiglioni Toscana red wine begins with a really attractive aroma of black cherry, plum, sweet spice and savory herbs.
+The 2017 Tenuta Frescobaldi di Castiglioni Toscana red wine begins with a really attractive aroma of black cherry, plum, sweet spice, licorice and savory herbs.
 And it just gets better from there in this medium-bodied, distinctively Italian, smooth and dry wine with lovely balance.
 Similar flavors to the nose along with touches of vanilla and caramel and grippy tannins lead into the very long finish.
 This is absolutely a pleasure to drink especially after it has a couple hours of air.
 I loved it!

 Ready to buy?
 Check your local retailers.